 The remainder of this note includes the required pension disclosures.
-See Note 12 for the required OPEB disclosures.
+See Note 11 for the required OPEB disclosures.

 The proportionate share of each plan's unfunded benefits is presented as a long-term net pension/OPEB liability (asset) on the accrual basis of accounting.
-Any liability for the contractually-required pension contribution outstanding at the end of the year is included in pension and postemployment benefits payable on both the accrual and modified accrual bases of accounting.
+Any liability for the contractually required pension contribution outstanding at the end of the year is included in pension and postemployment benefits payable.